The Nutty Professor (character)

 The Nutty Professor (known as Julius F. Kelp in the original film (1963) and as Prof. Sherman Klump in the 1996 remake, and by his alter ego Buddy Love in both films) is a fictional character portrayed by Jerry Lewis in The Nutty Professor and its respective sequel, and by Eddie Murphy in the 1996 version and its 2000 sequel Nutty Professor II: The Klumps.

-Julius F. Kelp is an awkward, shy, and accident-prone, but polite, intelligent, and lively chemistry professor.
-Sherman Klump is an obese but jolly and kind-hearted science teacher at Welman College.
-Buddy Love, meanwhile, is a charismatic and conventionally handsome lothario with narcissistic and sociopathic tendencies.
+Julius F. Kelp is an awkward, shy, accident-prone, polite, and intelligent chemistry professor.
+Sherman Klump is an obese, jolly, and kind-hearted science teacher at Welman College.
+Buddy Love, meanwhile, is a charismatic lothario with narcissistic and sociopathic tendencies.

 Murphy also played the rest of Klump's family in the sequel.
-Lewis was not fond of Murphy's characters, in particular due to excessive fart jokes in the films.
+Lewis was not fond of Murphy's characters, in particular due to the fart jokes used in the films.